starvagrant/toh/toh.markdown/civil_wars_and_hosptial_beds.md

 “The North.”

-“There were similiarities.
+“There were similarities.
 But the power balance was more evenly matched and so it was longer.”

 “And without guns.”